MichaelRWolf/wendy-ai/notes-wendy_summary.md

 # ChatGPT–Anonymous Conversation Summary

-See also:
+## See also
+- [notes-wendy.md](notes-wendy.md) – source conversation archive referenced throughout this summary.
 - [notes-wendy_summary.plan.md](notes-wendy_summary.plan.md) – working plan that outlines how to assemble and maintain this summary.
-- [notes-wendy_summary_critique.md](notes-wendy_summary_critique.md) – candid business critique assessing the plan’s goals, sequencing, and feasibility.
-- [notes-wendy.md](notes-wendy.md) – source conversation archive referenced throughout this summary.

 ## Planning Dialog